2020 The Citadel Bulldogs football team

 The 2020 The Citadel Bulldogs football team represented The Citadel, The Military College of South Carolina in the 2020–21 NCAA Division I FCS football season.
 The Bulldogs were led by fifth-year head coach Brent Thompson and played their home games at Johnson Hagood Stadium.
 They competed as members of the Southern Conference (SoCon).

-Previous season

-The Bulldogs finished the 2019 season 6–6, 4–4 in SoCon play to finish in a three-way tie for fourth place.

 Schedule

 The Citadel had games scheduled against Elon and Charleston Southern, which were canceled due to the COVID-19 pandemic.